RexStrider/Bamazon/README.md

     * The difference is you are setting the user to 'root' and you will be prompted to enter your password

- * Don't remember your password?
+ * Didn't remember your password?
 I'm afraid you may have to uninstall and then re-install MySQL.
 At least it should be easier installing the software a second time.

  * As an alternative, you can try to set up MySQL workbench and run the script 'bamazon.sql' using the GUI.